peps212/Data-Analysis-Portfolio/index.md

 ### 2) Trained and tested the linear regression model

-The user's data I used to train this model is: Average session lenght, Time spent on the app, Time spent on the website and lenght of the membership.
+The user's data I used to train this model is:
+- Average session lenght
+- Time spent on the app
+- Time spent on the website
+- Lenght of the membership.

 I then tested the model to evaluate its efficiency: